-Add to that fact, the connotations that come with the country ending in -stan and the fact that Uzbekistan’s neighbour is Afghanistan and its easy to understand why you may be concerned.
+Add to that fact, the connotations that come with the country ending in -stan and the fact that Uzbekistan’s neighbour is Afghanistan, and it’s easy to understand why you may be concerned.
 So is Uzbekistan safe to travel to?

 The short answer is a resounding yes.
+Uzbekistan is a very safe travel destination, even for solo female travellers.
 However, to provide more context and assurance, let’s look at the experience of travelling to Uzbekistan in more detail.